jdub2233/jobpilot-ai/docs/Project_Status.md

 - Establish the GitHub repository structure
 - Create the engineering documentation structure
 - Create the AI Mentor documentation
+- Define the application architecture

 ## Current Task

-Create `docs/03_Architecture.md`
+Create the initial domain model and database design

 ## Next Task

-Create the initial domain model and database design
+Design the Entity Framework Core entities and relationships

 ## Blockers